lesmana/gpl-summary-for-readmes/README.md

 you should try hard to keep the diff to be only one line.

-to change this readme edit the README.m4 file. the makefile will generate README.md from the .m4 file. the .m4 file includes the .txt files and generates and includes a diff.
+to change this readme edit the README.m4 file. the makefile will generate README.md from the m4 file. the m4 file will include both gpl.txt and agpl.txt and generate and include a diff of the two.

-all files, generated or not, are commited. usually generated files are not commited. but in this case we want the generated README.md because github and gitlab prominently display the README.
+all files, generated or not, are then commited. usually generated files are not commited. but in this case we want the generated README.md because github and gitlab prominently display the README.